AdobeDocs/campaign-classic.en/help/migration/using/migrating-in-linux-for-adobe-campaign-v7.md

 1. Mid-sourcing server.
 1. Marketing server.

-Fully test the new installation, check that it does not regress and make sure that everything is working correctly by following all the recommendations in the [General configurations](../../migration/using/general-configurations.md) section.
+Fully test the new installation, check that it does not regress and make sure that everything is working correctly.

 <!--